gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 14. Caching Strategy

-1. Read-Cache-aside - Application queries the cache.
+1. Read-Cache-Aside - Application queries the cache.
 If the data is found, it returns the data directly.
 If not it fetches the data from the SoR, stores it into the cache, and then returns.
 2. Read-Through - Application queries the cache, cache service queries the SoR if not present and updates the cache and returns.
 3. Write-Around - Application writes to db and to the cache.
 4. Write-Behind / Write-Back - Application writes to cache.
 Cache is pushed to SoR after some delay periodically.
-5. Write-through - Application writes to cache, cache service immediately writes to SoR.
+5. Write-Through - Application writes to cache, cache service immediately writes to SoR.

 ![](cache-strategy.png)